Consensys/doc.goquorum/docs/Concepts/Security/Framework/GoQuorumNetworkSecurity/Node.md

 ---
-description: GoQuorum Node
+description: GoQuorum node
 ---

-# GoQuorum Node
+# GoQuorum node

-GoQuorum Node, also called GoQuorum Client, is a thick-client whose Private Transaction feature operation depends on a Transaction Manager Client that encrypts and decrypts private transactions payload.
+The GoQuorum client is a thick client whose private transaction feature operation depends on a transaction manager client that encrypts and decrypts private transaction payloads.
-Both Quorum client and its dependencies i.e, Transaction Manager, Peers, and Enclave use traditional TCP/UDP transport layer to communicate.
+Both GoQuorum and its dependencies (transaction manager, peers, and enclave) use the traditional TCP/UDP transport layer to communicate.

-As any asset in a network its security depends on multiple elements  (E.g the security of the Host, Data, and Accounts).
-In GoQuorum it will be the security of the Client and Transaction Manager host/host-runtime, encryption keys, Consensus runtime and Network Access Controls.
+As any asset in a network, its security depends on multiple elements (for example, the security of the host, data, and accounts).
+In GoQuorum, this depends on the security of the client and transaction manager host/host-runtime, encryption keys, consensus runtime, and network access controls.

 ## Host security

-Any asset in a GoQuorum network (Client Host, Transaction Manager Host, Private Transaction Storage Host, ..etc ) must be hardened following industry best practices.
+Any asset in a GoQuorum network (for example, client host, transaction manager host, or private transaction storage host) must be hardened following industry best practices.

 A host IDS should be used to detect any malicious activities on the host.
 Direct access to the host should not be allowed, instead a jump server should be used and access limited to small number of administrators.

-Operating systems, software and services will have vulnerabilities.
+Operating systems, software, and services have vulnerabilities.
 GoQuorum network hosts must implement a robust patch management program.

 ## Client security

-GoQuorum client instance exposes a JSON-Remote Procedure Call (RPC) interface through HTTP, Web Socket, or Inter-Process communication techniques.
+GoQuorum client instance exposes a JSON-RPC interface through HTTP, WebSocket, or inter-process communication techniques.

-The JSON-RPC interfaces allows the remote interaction with the ledger features, and Smart Contracts.
-The JSON-RPC interface must be secured in order to preserve the integrity of the ledger runtime.
+The JSON-RPC interfaces allows remote interaction with the ledger features and smart contracts,and it must be secured to preserve the integrity of the ledger runtime.

 Each client in the network must be uniquely identified.

-In GoQuorum this is done by using nodes identity.
+In GoQuorum this is done by using nodes' identities.
 Node identity is represented through a public key/private key, where the public key identifies the node in the network.

-GoQuorum Smart Contract Permissioning models depends on nodes identity to authorize TCP level communication between nodes, as such securing the private key of a node is a paramount activity required to prevent unauthorized node from joining the network.
+GoQuorum smart contract permissioning models depend on nodes' identities to authorize TCP-level communication between nodes, so securing the private key of a node is required to prevent unauthorized nodes from joining the network.

-## Users security
+## User security

 Blockchain technology uses public key cryptography to protect the integrity of transactions and blocks.

-The security of a user’s Private keys is dependent on the security operation elements implemented to preserve the Private key from compromise.

-In Ethereum Accounts Private keys are encrypted with user specified seed (password).
+In Ethereu, accounts' private keys are encrypted with user-specified seeds (passwords).

-Users password should never be saved across the ecosystem or stored in ledger host in any form.
+Users' passwords should never be saved across the ecosystem or stored in a ledger host in any form.

 ## Security checklist

 ### Host

-- [x] Harden GoQuorum Host Operating System (e.g remove irrelevant services, root access, …).
+- Harden GoQuorum host operating system (for example, remove irrelevant services).

-- [x] Disable direct remote network access to GoQuorum host management interface in production.
+- Disable direct remote network access to GoQuorum host management interface in production.

-- [x] Use Host Based Intrusion Detection System (HIDS) to monitoring GoQuorum node host.
+- Use host-based intrusion detection system (HIDS) to monitor GoQuorum node host.

-- [x] Enable Host Based Firewall Rules that enforces network access to JSON-RPC interface to only a preidentified, trusted and required systems.
+- Enable host-based firewall rules that enforce network access to JSON-RPC interface to only pre-identified, trusted, and required systems.

-- [x] Implement a robust Patch Management Program, and always keep the host updated to latest stable version.
+- Implement a robust patch management program, and always keep the host updated to the latest stable version.

-- [x] Ensure host level Isolation of responsibility between GoQuorum client and its dependency (e.g do not run the transaction manager and its database in the same host)
+- Ensure host-level isolation of responsibility between the GoQuorum client and its dependencies (for example, don't run the transaction manager and its database in the same host).

-- [x] Ensure GoQuorum network hosts run with appropriate service level agreement (SLA) that can ensure a defense against non-vulnerability based denial of service.
+- Ensure GoQuorum network hosts run with appropriate service level agreements (SLA) that can ensure a defense against non-vulnerability-based denial of service.

 ### Client

-- [x] Enable Secure Transport Security (TLS) to encrypt all communications from/to JSON-RPC interface to prevent data leakage and man in the middle attacks (MITM).
+- Enable TLS to encrypt all communications to and from the JSON-RPC interface to prevent data leakage and man-in-the-middle (MITM) attacks.

-- [x] Enable GoQuorum Enterprise JSON-RPC authorization model to enforce atomic access controls to ledger modules functionalities (for example `personal.OpenWallet`).
+- Enable GoQuorum enterprise JSON-RPC authorization model to enforce atomic access controls to ledger modules functionalities (for example, `personal.OpenWallet`).

-- [x] Implement a robust Patch Management Program, and always keep the client updated to latest stable version.
+- Implement a robust patch management program, and always keep the client updated to latest stable version.

-- [x] Ensure GoQuorum client run configuration is not started with unlocked accounts options.
+- Ensure GoQuorum client run configuration is not started with unlocked accounts options.

-- [x] Ensure cross domain access of the JSON-RPC interface is configured appropriately.
+- Ensure cross domain access of the JSON-RPC interface is configured appropriately.

-- [x] Ensure peer discovery is appropriately set based on the consortium requirements.
+- Ensure peer discovery is appropriately set based on the consortium requirements.

-- [x] In Raft Based Consensus there is no guarantee a leader would not be acting maliciously, hence Raft should not be used in environment where network ledger is managed by third party authorities.
+- In Raft consensus, there's no guarantee a leader isn't acting maliciously, so Raft shouldn't be used in an environment where the network ledger is managed by third-party authorities.

-- [x] GoQuorum clients must run with metrics collection capability in order to preserve operational security.
+- GoQuorum clients must run with metrics collection capability in order to preserve operational security.

 ### Users